saravindhan/Bus-Reservation-System/README.md

 * Add features for canceling bookings.
 * Implement a database to store bus and booking information persistently.
 * Handle edge cases such as invalid inputs.

-## License

-This project is open-source and available under the MIT License.

----

-This README file should serve as a comprehensive guide for anyone using or contributing to your project on GitHub.
-You can update it further with any additional features or changes you make to the system.